hms-networks/hottest/README.md

 We are using --dry-run, so this command is not destructive.
-You will see that a folder with a backup of the instance state before running the command will appear on your current dir.
+You will see that a folder with a backup of the instance state before running the command will appear on your current directory.

 You can filter which blocks of the sync script run with "-m,--mode":